Ethorbit/nzombies-chronicles/README.md

 You can download them from the [Addon Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3378413470).

 ### Server Usage
 nZombies Chronicles has picked up on a lot of server usage.
-It's used by the Official nZC Server, which opened in 2020.
+It's used by the Official nZC Server, which first opened in 2020.
 It has ranked #1, receiving over 10,000 unique players!

 `play.nzcservers.com:27018`